 Clarification of the relationship between dharma and mindfulness on the basis of history and scriptural sources.

-The challenges to Buddhism becoming established in the West.
+The very real challenges to Buddhism becoming established in the West.

 The importance of understanding the meaning and intelligence of dharma teachings to support our practice.